tavakyan/tavakyan/README.md

-### Seasoned developer working primarily in the blockchain ecosystem
+### Seasoned developer with a decade in blockchain, now building vertical SaaS

-- 🦀 I like writing software in Rust
+- 🛠️ I like building simple and flexible products
-- 🔭 I'm currently working on AI tooling for Bitcoin
+- ⚖️ Building next-generation legal tech
-- 🌱 I enjoy learning cryptography, mathematics and AI
+- ⛓️ Previously a blockchain builder

 💬 [Reach out](https://linktr.ee/tavakyan) if you want to connect!